 How much paint do I need for trim?

-Trim is measured as length × face width; include doors and windows, then round up to quarts.
+Trim is measured as length x face width; include doors and windows, then round up to quarts.

 Step-by-step: trim paint estimate

-1. Measure baseboards as total linear feet around each room (minus large openings if you want).
+1. Measure baseboards as total linear feet around each room.
+Subtract large openings (like a wide sliding door) only if you want a tighter estimate; many people leave openings in and let the buffer cover it.

 Practical tips